MLBAMGames/MLBGames/README.md

 ### _Ad Detection_

 MLBGames doesn't use any Ad Detection by default, but you can activate it and select the app you want to use during commercials.
-If you don't use any, it's better if you keept the Ad Detection disabled.
+If you don't use any, it's better if you keep the Ad Detection disabled.

 Ad detection supports these applications: